Arizona

 Arizona ID Requirements for Voting By Mail

 Any registered voter can request to vote by mail in Arizona.
-You don’t have to give a reason for not voting in person.
+You don’t have to give a reason why you can’t vote in person.

-You are not required to provide ID when you vote by mail in Arizona.
+You do not need to provide ID when you vote by mail in Arizona.

 Requesting Your Mail Ballot